City Council (47)

 The search engine below can be utilized to search City Council Meeting videos in the Swagit video library above by utilizing keywords to conduct a text search or sound search of these videos.

 The Charter Review Commission was established by a motion of the Huber Heights City Council on February 22, 2016 to study and review the City Charter and to make recommendations regarding provisions that are in conflict with current state law, do not reflect current practices or realities, or are outdated and obsolete.
-The recommendations of the Charter Review Commission, as well as input from the public, will be presented to the City Council for action by the City Council to initiate the process for any amendments to the City Charter.
-Any amendments to the City Charter would have to be voted on and approved by the electorate at an election prior to the adoption and implementation of the amendments.
+The recommendations of the Charter Review Commission, as well as input from the public, were presented to the City Council for action by the City Council to initiate the process for any amendments to the City Charter.
+Any amendments to the City Charter have to be voted on and approved by the electorate at an election prior to the adoption and implementation of the amendments.
 The membership of the Charter Review Commission consists of three members of the Huber Heights City Council, two members of the Huber Heights City Staff who are Huber Heights residents, and four members who are Huber Heights residents.

 |Charter Review Commission Membership||Term Expires|